-Professor of Electrical and Computer EngineeringJeffrey T. Glass is a Professor in the Department of Electrical and Computer Engineering and is the Faculty Director of the Pratt School's Master of Engineering Management Program at Duke University.
-He also holds the Hogg Family endowed chair in Engineering Management and Entrepreneurship.
+Professor of Electrical and Computer EngineeringJeffrey T. Glass is a Professor in the Department of Electrical and Computer Engineering with a secondary appointment as a Professor in the Department of Mechanical Engineering and Materials Science at Duke University.
+He is the Faculty Director of Duke's Master of Engineering Management Program and also holds the Hogg Family endowed chair in Engineering Management and Entrepreneurship.
 Formerly, he was the Co-Director of The Institute for the Integration of Management and Engineering at Case Western Reserve University (CWRU) and held the Joseph F. Toot, Jr. endowed chair in the Case School of Engineering.
 Jeff received his Bachelors and Masters degrees from Johns Hopkins University, and a Ph.D. in Materials Science and Engineering from the University of Virginia.
 He also received an MBA from Duke University's Global Executive (GEMBA) program.

 Appointments and Affiliations